Thegreatsura/better-analytics/README.md

 # Better Analytics

 Real-time error tracking and logging for web applications.
-Track client-side errors and server-side logs with automatic translation.
+Track both client-side and server-side issues with support for auto-translated messages.

-## Quick Start - THIS IS A DEMO, THIS IS NOT LIVE OR PUBLIC, ANYTHING HERE IS PLACEHOLDER AND NOT INTENDED FOR PRODUCTION
+⚠️ This is a demo project built for a hackathon.
+It's not a real product or production-ready service.
+Everything here is placeholder.
+Use at your own risk.

 ### 1. Get Your API Keys